5 Tips on How to Convince Your Parents to Get a Dog Fast!

 The last reason for not getting a dog may be at the top of most parents’ rejection list.
 When you have a dog, you have to be around to take care of it.
 If you leave, it has to fend for itself.

 Unfortunately, domestic dogs are fully-dependent on their owners.
 This is a major concern for most parents, especially if they plan to travel or go on a family vacation.

 The good news is that many families who own a dog still go on vacation and do so regularly.
 Thankfully, there are easy solutions to this problem.

 If you have a close friend who can take care of the dog, then they can look after it while you are away.
 A neighbor who likes dogs is another alternative.
 They are next door and your dog will already be familiar with the environment.

 On the other hand, you may have a family member or relative who would be happy to have your dog for a week.
 Having someone who the dog knows well would be the best choice.
 Your pet won’t get as stressed out while you’re gone if they stay with someone who they are already comfortable with.

 The last option would be to take the dog to a kennel.
 It cost some money, but can still work as a last resort if you can’t find a dog sitter last minute.

 If none of these support groups are available to your family, then you may want to buy a cat instead.
 They are more independent and tend to fend for themselves anyway.

 So there you have it.
 Those are the most common explanations that parents give for why you can’t have a dog, including effective counter-arguments.
-Review the advice for how to convince your parents to get a dog for you before conversing with them.
+Review the advice for how to convince your parents to get a dog fast before negotiating with them.

 Perhaps, after reading this, you may have already decided that you can’t commit to all of the responsibilities.
 However, if you still feel 100% dedicated and know in your heart that you can take care of a dog, then it is time to put this preparation into practice.